gsk-aiops/bellman/modules/site/src/main/docs/optimization/compactBgps.md

 list.compact(fn).compact(fn) === list.compact(fn)
 ```

-Compaction looks like this, in this simple example we're compacting the list into chunks that share the leading letter:
+Here we can see how ChunkedList compaction looks.
+In this example we're compacting it by the first letter of each element, making it group into two chunks, those elements starting with "a", and those starting with "b".

 ```scala
 val list: ChunkedList[String] =